ntampellini/TSCoDe/docs/keywords.rst

    None).
 Syntax: ``KCAL=n``, where n can be an integer or float.

 -  **LET** - Overrides safety checks that prevent the program from running too large calculations.
-Also, removes the limit of five conformers per molecule in cyclical embeds.
+Also, removes the limit of ten conformers per molecule in cyclical embeds.

 -  **LEVEL** - Manually set the theory level to be used.
 Default is